 Account reconciliation after each financial month or quarter is crucial for companies and individuals.
 This allows businesses to check for fraudulent behavior and avoid accounting information problems by ensuring each transaction adds to the required final account balance.

 The amount of each transaction needs to be compared to the amount shown as entering or exiting the relevant account throughout the documentation review process.
 For example, small business owners can sometimes dismiss small expenses or use their business cards to pay for their personal expenses.
-The resulting unusual bank statements can cause trouble with the IRS, so to avoid this, a bookkeeper will verify credit card activity with receipts and make adjustments if needed.
+The resulting unusual bank transaction statements can cause trouble with the IRS, so to avoid this, a bookkeeper will verify credit card activity with receipts and make adjustments if needed.